Juustoleipä: Grilled Cheese Without the Bread

 Companies have been coming up with some pretty funny combinations to please the legions of people who are going gluten-free or cutting carbohydrates out of their diet.
 (No doubt you’ve seen the sandwiches that use chicken fillets or burger patties instead of bread.)
 But can you imagine grilled cheese without bread?
 They can in Finland, and they’ve been doing it for more than 200 years.
-Introducing juustoleipä.
+Introducing “Bread Cheese,” otherwise known as juustoleipä!

 Fresh juustoleipä curds are similar in texture to feta cheese before they are pressed into blocks—each roughly the size and shape of a slice of bread—and baked.
 A lovely toasted crust is formed when the sugars on the outside of the cheese begin to caramelize, with the resulting cheese looking much like a slice of French toast.
-In fact, Finns eat the cheese warm for breakfast dunked in coffee or served with maple syrup or honey…much as one would eat French toast.
-It is even offered as dessert with a topping of jam.
+In fact, Finns eat the cheese warm for breakfast, dunked in coffee or served with maple syrup or honey…much as one would eat French toast.
+It can even be offered as a dessert with a topping of jam.

-You can serve juustoleipä cold—sliced or in chunks—in which case it will have that distinctive “squeak” when you bite into it, much as do fresh cheese curds.
-But the best way is to heat it up in a pan or sear it on a grill for a warm, creamy treat.
+There are several ways to eat bread cheese.
+You can serve juustoleipä cold—sliced or in chunks—in which case it will have that distinctive “squeak” when you bite into it, much like fresh cheese curds.
+But the best way to cook it is to heat it up in a pan or sear it on a grill for a warm, creamy treat.
 Just be aware that the cheese won’t actually melt, but will instead soften into a pleasantly buttery and creamy slice of goodness.

 Juustoleipä is often compared to a grilled cheese sandwich without the bread, so consider using the same toppings you prefer on your grilled cheese.
 It’s a gluten-free alternative that satisfies a comfort food craving.

-Here in America, “bread cheese” comes in a few flavors, including jalapeño, which makes a tasty appetizer or tailgate snack.
+Here in America, “bread cheese” comes in a few flavors, including smoked, herb, and hot & spicy jalapeño, which makes a tasty appetizer or tailgate snack.

 I’ve followed the prompts, but cannot see how to order the juustoleipa.
 The description was great, and piques my interest; but no price, no quantity, no order number.
 If you want people to order your products, I think you need to be more clear.